 Mr. Kalnins obtained a Bachelor of Arts degree in Accounting from Augustana College in Rock Island, Illinois, a Juris Doctor degree from the Thomas M. Cooley Law School in Lansing, Michigan, and a Master of Laws in Taxation degree (LL.M. in Tax) from DePaul University College of Law in Chicago, Illinois.

+Mr. Kalnins is currently the Honorary Consul for the Republic of Latvia in Illinois.
 He is also a member of the Chicago Bar Association and the American Welfare Benefit Plan Association.